danielmarbach/03-03-2016-AsyncWebinar/README.md

 The previous code would actually asynchronously capture operations up to the number of slots available on the semaphore on the `WaitAsync` method.
 Therefore if we shutdown our message pump the pumpTask would "hang" potentially indefinitely.
 Well designed async API usually provide overloads which allow to pass in a CancellationToken.
 They will observe the cancellation token and throw an OperationCancelledException when the token is cancelled.

 Depending on the design we want to achieve we could also support cancellation inside the handle message method by floating the token into the handle method `HandleMessageWithCancellation`.
-By the way CancellationToken and TokenSources allow to build complex hiearchies of linked sources and tokens if we wan't to get fancy but I will not cover this here.
+By the way CancellationToken and TokenSources allow to build complex hierarchies of linked sources and tokens if we wan't to get fancy but I will not cover this here.

+## TheCompletePumpWithAsyncHandleMessage

 # Links
 ## About me